metabase/metabase/docs/installation-and-operation/serialization.md

 3. In the YAML files for items from this collection, replace all references to `Prequels` database with references to `Sequels`
 4. Import the edited files.

-This will overwrite the original questions.
-If you are looking to create new questions that use a different data source, you can combine this process with [Using serialization for duplicating assets](#using-serialization-for-duplicating-assets-within-one-instance).
+Importing will overwrite the original questions.
+If you're looking to create new questions that use a different data source, you can combine this process with [Using serialization for duplicating assets](#using-serialization-for-duplicating-assets-within-one-instance).

 This process assumes that your new data source has exactly the same schema.
 If the schema is different, then you will also need to replace all references to all tables and fields.
 This process can be complicated and error -rone, so we strongly recommend that you test your serialization on a non-production instance first, and reach out to [help@metabase.com](mailto:help@metabase.com) if you need any help.